RafalBerezin/Pocket_Dimension/README.md

 You can safely disable the data pack by using `/function pocket_dimension:commands/disable`.
 Make sure to keep the data pack itself enabled!

+Later you can enable the data pack using `/function pocket_dimension:commands/enable`.

 ### As to full uninstallation

 Simply removing the data pack file or using `/datapack disable...` will result in the world not being able to be loaded.
 Minecraft will most likely say the world has been corrupted.
 This is because `level.dat` references a custom dimension that cannot be generated without this data pack, thus preventing the loading of the world.
 This can be easily resolved by following the uninstallation steps listed below: